smirn0v/git-smash/README.md

 git-smash
 =========

-squashes feature branch in one commit preserving master Change-Id for gerrit
+squashes feature branch into one commit preserving master Change-Id for gerrit

 Put into $PATH (e.g. /usr/local/bin)